-A patent is a government granted monopoly that provides the owner of the patent the exclusive right to prevent others from making, using or selling an invention the subject of the patent in any country in which the patent has been granted.
-The typical term for the monopoly granted by the patent is 20 years from the original filing date of a patent application.
+A patent is a government granted monopoly that provides a patent owner the exclusive right to prevent others from making, using or selling an invention that is the subject of the patent in any country in which the patent has been granted.
+The typical term for the monopoly granted by a patent is 20 years from the original filing date of a patent application.

 Patent attorneys are intellectual property attorneys who are responsible for writing and filing patent applications.
 It is also their duty to protect the rights of their clients, the inventors and their patents, before organisations such as Patent and Trademark Offices (PTO).
-The work of a patent attorney is meticulous by nature and involves preparing and then arguing the validity of patent documents, where the meaning of each word can count towards determining individualised monopolies of protection.
+The work of these intellectual property attorneys is meticulous in nature and involves preparing and then arguing the validity of patent documents, where the meaning of each word can count towards determining individualised monopolies of protection.

-In order to become a patent attorney in most countries, including Australia, you must first obtain a technical undergraduate degree in a field of engineering or science, then you need to obtain relevant qualifications and experience in intellectual property law.
+To become a patent attorney in most countries, including Australia, you must first obtain a technical undergraduate degree in a field of engineering or science.
+Then, you need to obtain relevant qualifications and experience in intellectual property law.

 No, a law degree alone will not qualify you for this IP career.
 Patent attorneys require in-depth technical understanding of a patentable field as well as specific training and experience in intellectual property law.

 The best way to become a patent attorney is to complete an undergraduate degree in a hard science or engineering subject, followed by a postgraduate qualification in law (or specifically intellectual property law).
 In addition to having an interest in the technical fields you studied in, you should also have a passion for legal argument, be persuasive, and possess an eye for detail.
-As patent attorney you should also have strong commercial awareness, so that you can understand and support the business objectives of your clients.
+As a patent attorney, you should also have strong commercial awareness so that you can understand and support the business objectives of your clients.